kbmackenzie/JSONBossDialogue/libs/TinyJSON License.md

 This project uses "TinyJSON", which was made by pbhogan. https://github.com/pbhogan/TinyJSON

-The "LICENSE.MD" file for TinyJSON goes as follows:
+The "LICENSE.MD" file for TinyJSON says:
 ```
 Copyright (c) 2013 Patrick Hogan